Olvmiposi/Olvmiposi/README.md

-- 👋 Hi, I’m @Olvmiposi
+- 👋 Hi, I’m Olamiposi Korede
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Development and Coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Swift, Kotlin,
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project that requires NodeJS, Java, PHP, Python, C#, OOP
-- 📫 How to reach me ...
+- 📫 How to reach me olvmiposi@gmail.com

 <!---
 Olvmiposi/Olvmiposi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.